 The Social Security Administration (SSA) denies most initial applications for Social Security Disability (SSD) benefits.
 But if you’ve been denied benefits, you shouldn’t lose hope.
 The SSD appeals process provides you with another opportunity to get benefits.
-At Fleschner, Stark, Tanoos & Newlin, we’re here to help you file a strong appeal—so you have the best possible chance of getting your claim approved.
+The Social Security attorneys at Fleschner, Stark, Tanoos & Newlin are prepared to help you file a strong appeal—so you have the best possible chance of getting your claim approved.

-Our national Social Security Disability attorneys help people across America appeal their SSD denials every day, and we want to help you too.
-You won’t owe us anything unless we get money for you.
-Let us get started on your claim today—just dial (800) 477-7315 or complete our free online form to get in touch with our 24/7 legal team.
+Our national Social Security Disability benefit appeals lawyers help people across America appeal their SSD denials every day, and we want to help you too.
+You won’t owe us anything unless we obtain benefits for you.

-If you disagree with your reconsideration decision, you can request a hearing.
-During the hearing, an Administrative Law Judge (ALJ), who had no part in the first decision, will question you (and any witnesses you bring) about your claim.
+If you disagree with your reconsideration decision, you can request an administrative hearing.
+During the hearing, an Administrative Law Judge (ALJ), who had no part in the first decision, will question you (and any witnesses you bring) about your disability claim.
 The ALJ may ask you to clarify the medical evidence in your case or present new information and will then issue a decision.
-Your Social Security Disability attorney will be present throughout the entire process.
+Your attorney will be present throughout the entire Social Security Disability appeals process.

 Should you disagree with the decision of the ALJ, you can ask for your case to be reviewed by the SSA’s Appeals Council.
 The Appeals Council has the right to deny your request for review.
 If they decide your case warrants a review, they can either decide the case themselves or return your case to an ALJ for further action.

-If you are denied an Appeals Council review, you can have your Social Security Disability lawyer file a case against the Social Security Administration in a federal or district court.
+If you are denied an Appeals Council review, your lawyer can file a case against the Social Security Administration in a federal or district court.

 If you’ve been denied SSD benefits, contact Fleschner, Stark, Tanoos & Newlin.
 Our Social Security Disability lawyers are here to help you through every step of the appeals process.